h1kupz/velocimeter-sosmed/content/twitter/stride.md

 c2Ticker2: NOTE
 c2Apr: 200%
 ---
-P﻿rojected APR for next epcoh
+A﻿PRs projected for epoch 4